quanted/pram_app/docs/qapp.rst

 Schedule of anticipated start and completion dates for the milestones and deliverables, and persons responsible for each
 ---------------------------------------------------------------------

+- Code all constituent (OPP/ORD) models in Python and Fortran based on available code, users’ manuals, and qapps into a single library (complete).
+- Host all models in library on a back end rest server (bottle) so they can be called from a web browser session (complete).
+- Create front end instances (django) for all the models so that they can be fed input data and run in a web browser (complete).
+- Create parameter crosswalk between all model inputs and outputs for qaqc purposes (complete).
+- Create database system (mongodb) to record individual model inputs and outputs persistently for all user-based execution (complete).
+- Initiate OEI/NCC application deployment checklist process (complete): http://cfint.rtpnc.epa.gov/adc/reviewcenter/index.cfm?ADCNumber=3146
+- Deploy front and back end model services to multiple CGI servers (complete).
+- Use parameter crosswalk as template to collect qaqc input/output test case scenarios, 10 per model (complete).
+- Public demonstration of tool to industry at EFED workshop (October 29, 2014) (complete): https://www.federalregister.gov/articles/2014/10/08/2014-24026/spatial-aquatic-model-development-notice-of-public-meeting
+- Submit system security plan to OEI (complete).
+- Submit syscat categorizations for all models to OSIM/OEI (complete).
+- Pass system vulnerability scans performed by NCC (complete).
+- Add disclaimers regarding beta status of models (complete).
+- Setup dns, apache and nginx configurations so that epa can route traffic to appropriate cgi cloud hosted implementations (complete).
+- Submit firewall rule request for ports 80, 443 (22) to allow public access. (complete, but temporary), available on intranet and internet at http://qed.epa.gov/ubertool
+- Public workshop with industry and others providing comment on current status of tool (April 29, 2015) (complete): https://www.federalregister.gov/articles/2015/04/03/2015-07645/spatial-aquatic-model-development-notice-of-public-meeting
+- Implement betatester password protected input pages to restrict public (internet, not intranet) execution of models to those with a password (will complete on 6/12/2015).
+- Resubmit permanent firewall rule request for internet access (June 2015).
+- Migration from CGI NCC contract to CGI general services contract, redeploy all servers to more modern (more secure) EPA red hat enterprise linux implementations (July 2015).
+- Implement qa/qc testing against previously gathered test cases (mostly complete, but being refactored for efficiency).
+Automate for daily execution.
+- Ongoing Spatial Aquatic Model code changes in collaboration with EFED (ongoing).
+- SSL encryption of all traffic (port 443) (Fall 2015).
+- NERL web application clearance process (to be defined by David Kryak et al) (Winter 2015-2016).
+- Remove betatester authentication on approved models (Spring 2016).
+- Public rollout of ubertool (late Spring 2016).

 Quality Objectives and Criteria for Model Inputs/Outputs (A7)
 ====================================================================